michaelhartmayer/scratchdog/drmario/drmario.spec.md

         3.6.5.
 After the clear animation completes, unsupported capsule segments fall at 4 rows/second (250ms per row).
         3.6.6.
 Each cascade re-checks for new matches, repeating the clear animation if needed.
         3.6.7.
 Chained clears from cascading use the same flash animation (16 frames/267ms) before removal.
+        3.6.8.
+When matched segments are removed, play the sound: /audio/pop.mp3
     3.7.
 Victory Animation
         3.7.1.
 Trigger: Initiated immediately after the final virus is cleared and all resulting cascades have completed.
         3.7.2.
 Mechanics: